-3.5 Withdrawal of priority claims The applicant may withdraw a priority application under Article 8(1) , at any 30 months from the priority date.
-Rule 90bis.3 3.6 Correction or addition of priority See ISPE Guidelines 6.11, ISPE Guidelines 8.10. and Rule 26bis.1
+3.5 Withdrawal of priority claims The applicant may withdraw a priority claim, made in the international application under Article 8(1) , at any time prior to the expiration of 30 months from the priority date.
+Rule 90bis.3 3.6 Correction or addition of priority See ISPE Guidelines 6.11, ISPE Guidelines 8.10. claim ISPE Guidelines 6.16 and Rule 26bis.1